 The Cinema Libre DVD containing the Iraq War documentary double bill is due in stores in October 2004.

 Coincidentally, David O. Russell’s comedy I Heart Huckabees also opens in October in North America.
 In the name cast: Naomi Watts, Isabelle Huppert, Jude Law, Lily Tomlin, Jason Schwartzman, Mark Wahlberg, and two-time Best Actor Oscar winner Dustin Hoffman (Kramer vs. Kramer, 1979; Rain Man, 1988), in addition to cameos by veterans Tippi Hedren (The Birds) and Talia Shire (Rocky).

 “Iraq War Documentary Gets U.S. Distribution” notes

 Three Kings took in $107.7 million worldwide.
 Its reported budget – not including marketing and distribution expenses – was around $50 million.

-Images of the Iraq war documentary Soldiers Pay and the Uncovered: The War on Iraq poster: Cinema Libre Studio.
+Images of the Iraq war documentary Soldiers Pay & Uncovered: The War on Iraq poster: Cinema Libre Studio.

 “Iraq War Documentary Gets U.S. Distribution Despite Hollywood Studio Turndown” last updated in September 2021.